pingcap/docs-cn/system-variables.md

 - Unit: Threads
 - This variable is used to set the scan index concurrency of executing the `ADMIN CHECKSUM TABLE` statement.
 - When the variable is set to a larger value, the execution performance of other queries is affected.

+### tidb_committer_concurrency <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `128`
+- Range: `[1, 10000]`
+- The number of goroutines for requests related to executing commit in the commit phase of the single transaction.
+- If the transaction to commit is too large, the waiting time for the flow control queue when the transaction is committed might be too long.
+In this situation, you can increase the configuration value to speed up the commit.
+- This setting was previously a `tidb.toml` option (`performance.committer-concurrency`), but changed to a system variable starting from TiDB v6.1.0.

 ### tidb_config